|

 As a postpartum doula certified through DONA International, a doula must complete training in breastfeeding, newborn care, the identification of postpartum mood disorders.
 The doula must also

 complete hands-on training with families, infant and child CPR certification, a comprehensive reading list on postpartum topics, a complete list of local postpartum community resources, and must have a recommendation from a healthcare professional.
-To remain certified, a doula must complete 24 hours of continuing education in the postpartum field every three (3) years. |
+To remain certified, a doula must complete18 hours of continuing education in the postpartum field every three years.